IsaacTroche1/MPC_ARPO_Project/README.md

 # `src/` Directory
 This directory contains the necessary code for the algorithm and simulation.

-For a general idea of code function, pictured below is a block diagram describing the operation of [`src/simulateTrajectoryC.py`](src/simulateTrajectoryC.py)- currently the most complex simulation in the repo.
+For a general idea of code function, pictured below is a block diagram describing the operation of [`src/simulateTrajectoryC.py`](src/simulateTrajectoryC.py)- currently the most complex simulation in the repo:

 ![alt text](misc/assets/algo_block.png)

 ## [`src/mpcsim.py`](src/mcsim.py)